Vietnam.vn - Nền tảng quảng bá Việt Nam

 In an interview with the media, Director of the Vietnam Sports Administration Dang Ha Viet once affirmed that Vietnamese sports managers never have a policy of using doping in sports training and competitions.
 The important issue is to find many ways to help athletes stay away from doping.
 From there, it helps prolong their competitive careers and further enhance the position of Vietnamese sports.

 Among the solutions proposed by the Sports sector, for several years now, anti-doping propaganda programs have been implemented by the Vietnam Doping and Sports Medicine Center in many tournaments and teams.
-Particularly in the national competition system in 2024, the Vietnam Doping and Sports Medicine Center has implemented anti-doping propaganda programs at national championships in swimming, wrestling, diving, shuttlecock kicking, judo, wushu, jujitsu, kurash, bodybuilding, volleyball, sepak takraw, shooting, taekwondo, weightlifting, and sports competitions for the disabled in badminton, table tennis, weightlifting, tennis, etc. Even local sports management units, including Hanoi, have proactively invited anti-doping experts to propagate and share experiences with coaches and athletes.
+Particularly in the national competition system in 2024, the Vietnam Doping and Sports Medicine Center has implemented anti-doping propaganda programs at national championships in swimming, wrestling, diving, shuttlecock kicking, judo, wushu, jujitsu, kurash, bodybuilding, volleyball, sepak takraw, shooting, taekwondo, weightlifting, and sports competitions for the disabled in badminton, table tennis, weightlifting, tennis, etc. Even local sports management units, including Hanoi , have proactively invited anti-doping experts to propagate and share experiences with coaches and athletes.

 And in 2025, implementing the anti-doping propaganda program at national championships is also considered a key task of the Vietnam Center for Doping and Sports Medicine.

 Of course, if we stop at propaganda, it will be difficult to stop all doping cases.
 Taking samples for doping tests at national sports tournaments in Vietnam still needs to be taken seriously.
 However, at present, the funding for this work of the Vietnam Doping and Sports Medicine Center is still limited.
-The Center only has enough funds to take about 30 doping samples/year at national sports tournaments and this number is really small compared to the demand for doping tests at tournaments.
+The Center only has enough funding to take about 30 doping samples/year at national sports tournaments and this number is really small compared to the demand for doping tests at tournaments.

 It is very possible that, knowing this, many coaches and athletes will have a "careless" mentality in using medicine and nutrition.
 That leads to incorrect competition results, not reflecting reality and furthermore, inaccuracy in selecting athletes for the national team.